rafael-longo/calcularte-content-creator/memory-bank/activeContext.md

 ## 3. Next Steps

-With the first six enhancements complete, the project will now proceed to the final item on the core enhancement roadmap.
+With the first six enhancements complete, the project will now proceed to the remaining items on the core enhancement roadmap.

-1.  **Implement Enhancement #7:** The immediate next step is to implement an "Interactive CLI Refinement Loop" to make the content refinement process conversational, as detailed in:
+1.  **Implement Enhancement #7: Robust Session Management:** The immediate next step is to implement persistent, file-based sessions that start automatically and include safeguards against excessive context length.
+This is a foundational requirement for all subsequent conversational features.
+    *   `docs/enhancement_plan_7_robust_session_management.md`
+2.  **Implement Enhancement #8: Autonomous Maestro Agent:** Create a single, powerful, conversational entry point to the system (maestro command) managed by an autonomous MaestroAgent.
+This agent will interpret high-level user prompts and orchestrate the system's full capabilities by using specialist agents and functions as tools.
+    *   `docs/enhancement_plan_8_autonomous_maestro_orchestrator.md`
+3.  **Implement Enhancement #9: Interactive CLI Refinement Loop:** Make the refinement process conversational.
-    *   `docs/enhancement_plan_7_interactive_refinement.md`
+    *   `docs/enhancement_plan_9_interactive_refinement.md`
-2.  **Future Phase: Web Interface:** Once the core system is enhanced, a new project will be initiated for the development of the FastAPI backend and the React frontend.
+4.  **Future Phase: Web Interface:** Once the core system is enhanced, a new project will be initiated for the development of the FastAPI backend and the React frontend.

 ## 4. Key Decisions and Considerations